 Why are computer glasses so popular?

 Glasses-wearing of old has been a relatively black and white process, you’re either short or long-sighted, and anything outside of that is rarely catered for.
 With the digital landscape changing so drastically and people becoming more aware of their health overall, the desire to take care of ourselves and be more knowledgeable about how we can do so has led to an increase in options for lens wearers from all walks of life.
-The blue-lens market is estimated to be worth $44 billion globally and expects to rise 2.6% consistently over the next few years – proving a popular measure for modern eye care.
+The blue-lens market is estimated to be worth $44 billion, globally and is expected to rise 2.6%, consistently. over the next few years – proving a popular measure for modern eye care.

 Reducing the effects of computer screen glare means users can work or watch for significantly longer, in more comfort and less adverse effects on their eye health.